MomusChao/Python_Statistics/01Descriptive-statistics/README.md

-# descriptive-statistics-by-python
+# Descriptive Statistics by python
-descriptive statistics by python
+The basic functions are followed with python version 3.5.5